Understanding, Strategy, Targets

 Application-oriented research in the field of the built environment is what characterises the understanding and strategy of the Faculty of Architecture and Planning.
 Scientific attention is also paid to research into new technologies, materials and methods, taking into account the interactions between architecture, planning and society.
 Considering technical, socio-cultural, economic and ecological aspects in equal measure is another factor that sets architecture and planning apart from purely technical disciplines.
 At the same time, there is a commitment to research activity in which qualitative criteria are preferred over quantitative ones.

-The culture of dialogue and the premise of independence with respect to state, industrial, and political interests are pre-eminent principles.
-The position of an international research institution with a focus on applied research – together with the important artistic components of architecture and planning – shall be reinforced.
-The faculty’s role as expert partner to industry, business, and national interests is intended as a response to contemporary challenges of the information and service society.
+The culture of dialogue and the principle of independence from the state, economic and political forces are always at the forefront.
+The position as an international research institution with a focus on applied research – supplemented by the important artistic component found in architecture and planning – is to be strengthened.
+In response to the current challenges of the service society, the aim is to establish a role as the preferred contact for industry, business and the national community as whole.

 Wissenschaftstag / Forschungstag der Fakultät

 In 2007, the former dean of the Faculty of Architecture and Regional Planning, Arch.
 Dipl.-Ing.
 Dr.techn.
 Dr.h.c.
 Klaus Semsroth, initiated a biannual faculty science day that is open to professionals from related research, development, and industry communities.
 The aim of this event is to present current research projects and scientific research activities of the faculty in its full range of disciplines.
 The applied and design-practice-based nature of faculty research is especially highlighted through the presentation of fundamental research in conjunction with innovative product and system developments, as well as cooperations with participating industry and funding partners.